es-ude/ElasticNodeMiddleware/docs/CloneGuide.md

 Periodically it should be printed "Hello.
 You debug with Lufa." in the terminal.
 When you press a button, it should return if it was 'a' or another key.
 The right MCU_Led (number 4) should blink all over the time.

-## Uploading your own Code
+## Uploading your own code

-TODO
+You can extend the main.c with your code and upload it with:

+	$ bazel run //app:main_upload --platforms=@AvrToolchain//platforms:ElasticNode_v4

+or with

+	$ bazel run //app:mainDEBUG_upload --platforms=@AvrToolchain//platforms:ElasticNode_v4

+to set the DEBUG flag.

+To build the file without uploading it use:

+	$ bazel build //app:main_upload --platforms=@AvrToolchain//platforms:ElasticNode_v4

+When you create your own C files make sure to include them in the BUILD.bazel, explaind in the [WriteOwnProgramGuide.md](WriteOwnProgramGuide.md#Libraries).

+### Libraries

+All the libraries are located in the [lib folder](../lib).
+If you do not plan on modifying them consider to use the [WriteOwnProgramGuide.md](WriteOwnProgramGuide.md) instead.

-## Uploading the example Bitfile
+## Uploading bitfiles

 For uploading bitfiles it is necessary that the flash functionality is implemented in the code currently uploaded to the elastic node.
 This is the case when you uploade the main.c with the DEBUG flag set as explained above.

 Note that the example bitfiles s15_p1.bit and s15_p2.bit are in the [bitfiles folder](../bitfiles).
-Change the path to them or your own bitfiles in the [bitfileConfigs.py](../scripts/bitfileConfigs.py).
+Change the path to them or your own bitfiles in the [bitfileConfigs.py](../scripts/bitfileConfigs.py), which is included in the [.gitignore](../.gitignore).

 For uploading the bitfiles run: